pk-codebox-evo/webmaker-suite/README.md

 ## OSX convenience

+You will need the X-Code command line utilities.
+These are free through Apple's developer appstore.
+You will also want `brew`, which is a package manager for OSX.

-install mongodb and elasticsearch using `brew`, and you should be all set.
+With these, install mongodb and elasticsearch using `brew`, and you should be all set.
 Convenient!

-If you elect to run these on startup, you will want to make sure to use `node run --noes --nomongo` when you use the suite runner, or `run.js` will try to double-start ES and MongoDB.
+(If you elect to run these on startup, you will want to make sure to use `node run --noes --nomongo` when you use the suite runner, or `run.js` will try to double-start ES and MongoDB)

-## Windows silliness
+## Windows particulars

-If you're on windows, MongoDB and Elastic Search require manual installation, which means putting in their own folders and extending your PATH:
+If you're on windows, MongoDB and Elastic Search require manual installation, which means putting them in their own folders and extending your PATH:

 #### MongoDB on Windows